Sedation Dentistry in Leavenworth

 You should alert our staff to any medications you are currently taking prior to any sedation dentistry procedure.

 Because sedation dentistry relaxes so completely, it is ideal for patients who need extensive dental work that would normally require multiple office visits.
-At our Tulsa office, our sleep dentist can administer sedation with any number of treatments, such as porcelain veneers, crowns, or laser dentistry treatments.
+At our Leavenworth office, our sleep dentist can administer sedation with any number of treatments, such as porcelain veneers, crowns, or laser dentistry treatments.
 With sedation dentistry, we can handle several procedures during a single office visit, saving you the time and hassle of multiple appointments.

 Nitrous Oxide Sedation

 Perhaps the most widely-known dental sedation option, nitrous oxide (or laughing gas) has been used in dentistry for hundreds of years and remains one of the best and safest dental sedation methods today.
 A mix of nitrous oxide and oxygen is inhaled by the patient, who remains conscious but safely relaxed; most patients receiving this form of sedation report a feeling of lightheadedness, warmth, and overall well-being.
-Because you remain conscious, you will be able to interact with Dr. Lebedoff throughout your treatment, and if you ever feel it is necessary, the mix of nitrous oxide and oxygen can be adjusted to fit your needs.
+Because you remain conscious, you will be able to interact with Dr. Otto throughout your treatment, and if you ever feel it is necessary, the mix of nitrous oxide and oxygen can be adjusted to fit your needs.
 The effects of nitrous oxide dissipate quickly, so most patients who choose this sedation method are able to drive themselves home following their treatment.

 Oral Conscious Sedation

 More and more patients are discovering the benefits of orally administered conscious sedation.
-With this method, an oral sedative is taken in either pill or liquid form about an hour before your appointment so that by the time you meet with Dr. Lebedoff, you will be thoroughly relaxed and prepared for your treatment.
+With this method, an oral sedative is taken in either pill or liquid form about an hour before your appointment so that by the time you meet with Dr. Otto, you will be thoroughly relaxed and prepared for your treatment.
 While this sedation option is often referred to as sleep dentistry, you will not actually be asleep during your treatment, and you will be monitored by our highly-trained staff at all times to ensure your safety.
 Though you will be in a very deep state of relaxation, you will be able to respond to questions during your treatment, and because there is often an amnesiac effect to oral sedation, most patients recall little or nothing about their treatment afterwards.
 Following your appointment, a friend or family member will be required to drive you home.
 After the sedation wears off, you will have a rejuvenated smile and only pleasant memories (if any) of your dental visit.

 $59 New Patient Special